 Steps

 There are three steps up to the museum entrance on Bartholomew Lane.
 Once through these doors, there are three more steps into the museum.
 There are also a few steps going up and down into some of the galleries inside the museum.
-We have portable ramps which we can put down for wheelchair users.
-If you need these, please tell us in advance, if you can.
-Don’t worry if you can’t.
+Portable ramps are available if needed.

 Toilets